Addendum: In contracts and other legal documents

 Similarly an attachment is used usually for e-mails, while an enclosure is used with a paper letter.

 Addenda are often used in standard form contracts to make changes or add specific detail.
 For example, an addendum might be added to a contract to change a date or add details as to delivery of goods or pricing.
 The addendum should be referenced in the contract, or the contract should be referenced in the addendum, so that it is clear which contract the addendum is modifying.

 A rider is often used to add specific detail and especially specific conditions to a standard contract such as an insurance contract.
 A rider may also be added to a piece of legislation.

 Schedules and exhibits are sub-categories of addenda, with schedules being related to numerical and time information, such as pricing and time-schedules, and exhibits used for examples of standard forms or additional information necessary for the parties to understand and/or comply with their contractual obligations.
 Outside of contract law, exhibits are often used in legal documents filed with a court as part of judicial proceedings such as motions, briefs and the submission of different types of evidence for inclusion in the record of trial of a particular case.

 In legal judgments

 Juries in inquests or trials may amplify or explain their decisions by issuing a commentary known as a rider, as in the prosecution of Harold Greenwood and the inquest of Jean Charles de Menezes.
+This practice persisted in the United Kingdom and Ireland until the 1970s.
+In inquests, these riders influenced decisions by local authorities regarding physical infrastructure, and decisions by employers about safe working practices.
+In trials, they influenced the sentencing decisions of judges, and the decision by central government whether a particular person convicted of a capital crime should be executed.